-In home heating, “radiant heating” usually refers to a system that raises the temperature of the floorboards in a home, causing them to radiate heat into a room.
+In-home heating, “radiant heating” usually refers to a system that raises the temperature of the floorboards in a home, causing them to radiate heat into a room.
 These systems are often called “radiant floor heating.”
 They have rapidly become popular as an alternative to forced-air heaters because of their efficient energy use, quiet and clean operation, and cozy heating power.

 Some key radiant heating components

-- Water heater: At its core, a radiant heating system is similar to a boiler: it uses heated water as its source for warmth.
+- Water heater: At its core, a radiant heating system is similar to a boiler: it uses heated water as its source of warmth.
 As with a boiler, it has a tank where either gas jets or electric heating elements raise the temperature of the water, and a pump then circulates the water through a closed system.

 - In-floor pipes: The hot water from the tank runs through these pipes set into the floorboards.
 The heat from the pipes raises the temperature of the floor, and they become the source of the toasty heat that comes from beneath your feet.
-These pipes are usually made from PEX tubing, and depending on the room are either housed in a concrete slab, under a sub-floor, or over a sub-floor.
+These pipes are usually made from PEX tubing and depending on the room are either housed in a concrete slab, under a sub-floor, or over a sub-floor.

 - Plumbing manifold: This is usually installed between the water tank and the in-floor pipes to help regulate how the water is distributed.
 The manifold’s complexity depends on how many areas of your home have in-floor pipes.